stephaniehobson/stephaniehobson.ca/content/posts/google-tag-manager-intro/index.md

                     <li>Click on a link and check that "UA event - outbound link" gets added with the status "Fired on Event "gtm.linkClick".
 You can usually see it flash to the top before the other page loads but if it's too fast find (or create) a link with the attribute target="_blank" to click.</li>
                 </ul>
             </li>
-            <li>If something is not working check your rules and try again.</li>
+            <li>If something is not working check your triggers and try again.</li>
             <li><strong>Also important,</strong> check that the javascript on your own pages is working properly.
 In an ideal world you have a list of features you can test.</li>
             <li>Exit preview mode</li>
         </ul>